Huge $1.7 trillion spending package passes in U.S. Senate, backed by both parties - NewsBreak

 WASHINGTON — The U.S. Senate passed a massive $1.7 trillion funding package Thursday that carries emergency aid for natural disaster recovery and the Ukrainian war effort, pushing past disputes over immigration policy and barely meeting a Friday deadline when current funding runs out.

-The bill, supported by both Democrats and Republicans, now goes to the U.S. House.
+The bill, supported by both Democrats and Republicans, now goes to the U.S. House, which could act yet Thursday.
 The overwhelming majority of Republicans there are expected to vote against sending the measure to President Joe Biden after unsuccessfully trying to hold over negotiations until next year when they’ll control that chamber.
 Biden has said he would sign the omnibus bill.

 The package, approved on a 68-29 Senate vote just hours after an address to Congress by Ukrainian President Volodymyr Zelenskyy, includes $45 billion in new military and humanitarian aid to assist Ukrainians in their fight against Russia’s invasion.
 That brings the U.S. investment in the war to more than $111 billion.
 Sixty votes were needed for passage.